torvalds/linux/Documentation/driver-api/nfc/nfc-hci.rst

 Communication between the CPU and the chip often requires some link layer protocol.
 Those are isolated as modules managed by the HCI layer.
-There are currently two modules : nop (raw transfer) and shdlc.
+There are currently two modules : analp (raw transfer) and shdlc.
 A new llc must implement the following functions::

   struct nfc_llc_ops {